About Standard Occupational Classification codes

-SOC stands for Standard Occupational Classification.
-It’s a federal coding system that helps government agencies and private businesses compare occupational data.
+Standard Occupational Classification (SOC) codes are a federal coding system of job titles that helps government agencies and private businesses compare occupational data.

 This data is used by: